octokit/plugin-throttling.js/README.md

 ## Usage

 The code below creates a "Hello, world!" issue on every repository in a given organization.
 Without the throttling plugin it would send many requests in parallel and would hit rate limits very quickly.
-But the `@octokit/plugin-throttling` makes sure that no requests using the same authentication token are throttled correctly.
+But the `@octokit/plugin-throttling` slows down your requests according to the official guidelines, so you don't get blocked before your quota is exhausted.

 The `throttle.onAbuseLimit` and `throttle.onRateLimit` options are required.
-Return `true` to retry the request.
+Return `true` to automatically retry the request after `retryAfter` seconds.

 ```js
 const Octokit = require('@octokit/rest')